sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 ----------------------

- * M Albrecht: Go through the wiki and clean it up, write more documentation,  and check what content should be added to the documentation
  * W Stein: Implement a global '''proof = True''' or '''proof = False''' option that is queried by algorithms when proof=None.
  * David Roe: General elliptic curve '''height bound''' code (port Cremona's GPL'd MAGMA code to SAGE.)
  * W Stein: Implement '''Tate's algorithm over number fields''' (again, this involves porting Cremona's GPL'd MAGMA code to SAGE).